hayes/pothos/packages/plugin-dataloader/README.md

 ### Install

-To use the dataloader plugin you will need to install both the `dataloader` package and the validation plugin:
+To use the dataloader plugin you will need to install both the `dataloader` package and the giraphql dataloader plugin:

 ```bash
 yarn add dataloader @giraphql/plugin-dataloader